gasperko/incog-tweet-o/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-### Contribute
-If you find a bug, please report it!
-If you think of a feature, please let us know!
-If you want to fix some code and/or extend, fork us and send a PR!

-Basically, feel free to hack and contribute!